 ‘tearDown Thread Group’ element has the following input fields:

 - Name: To provide tearDown Thread Group name.
 It could be a Test Case/Test Scenario name

 - Comments: To write a comment related to the tearDown Thread Group

 - Action to be taken after a Sampler error: Actions taken in case of sampler error occurs, either because the sample itself failed or an assertion failed etc. The possible choices are:

 - Continue: When an error occurs then ignore the error and continue with the test.

 - Start Next Thread Loop: When an error occurs then ignore the error, start next loop and continue with the test

 - Stop Thread: When an error occurs then stop the current thread only which has the error.

-- Stop Test: When an error occurs then stop the entire test when the current sampler of other threads completed the execution.
+- Stop Test: When an error occurs, stop the entire test when the current sampler of other threads completed the execution.

-- Stop Test Now: When an error occurs in any thread then the entire test will stop abruptly.
-Any current samplers execution may interrupt.
+- Stop Test Now: When an error occurs in any thread, the entire test will stop abruptly.
+Any current sampler execution may interrupt.

 - Number of Threads (Users): Number of users to simulate during the performance test.

-- Ramp-up Period (seconds): How long JMeter should take to get all the threads started.
-If there are 10 threads and ramp-up time of 100 seconds then each thread will be initiated at the interval of 10 seconds and at 100th second all the threads get started.
+- Ramp-up Period (seconds): How long JMeter should take to get all the threads started?
+If there are 10 threads and a ramp-up time of 100 seconds then each thread will be initiated at the interval of 10 seconds and at the 100th second all the threads get started.

 - Loop Count: Number of times to iterate the test case.
 Alternatively, you can checkmark ‘Infinite’ to stop the test when the specified duration is over or stop the test manually.